Agent Pattern¶

 | Brief Generator | ArticleBrief |

-Structure, keywords, outline, AEO spec |
+Structure, keywords, outline, AEO spec, content template |

 | Researcher | ResearchDossier |